kerrj/yoloparser/README.md

 ## Tensorflow
 Tensorflow is a recently launched, quickly growing, open-source framework for neural nets developed by Google.
 You probably use Tensorflow on a daily basis, since it is the framework Google uses in their search engine for intelligent results and much more.
 It is what we will use to train and execute our neural net, both on desktops and on mobile devices.

-# Using a pretrained neural net in your Android app
+# Using a pretrained YOLO model in your Android app
+If you just want to see something work, download the full example app on the Google Play Store titled "**FTC Neural Net Demo**".
+All the source code is located <a href="http://github.com/kerrj/yoloexampleapp">here.</a>

 **NOTE**:*This section and the example app currently use TensorflowInferenceInterface for exectuting the neural net.
 When Tensorflow Lite is released that will become obsolete, and this section will be updated.*

-Using a pretrained YOLO network in your application is actually quite straightforward: see <a href="http://github.com/kerrj/yoloexampleapp">my full example app here.</a> The class which carries out detection is TensorflowYoloDetector which implements the general Classifier interface.
-Simply call the recognizeImage() method in this class to retrieve a list of bounding boxes for that image.
-CameraInitializer is responsible for setting up a camera stream, and MainActivity is the class which initializes all relevant objects and processes frames from the camera.
-BitmapUtils and ImageUtils are static classes which handle, among others, YUV->RGB conversion, bitmap resizing, and bitmap cropping.
+Using a pretrained YOLO network in your application is actually quite straightforward.
 The example app is ready-to-go and should compile onto a phone provided you have all SDK and NDK tools installed.
-However, to use the framework in your own app, you need to do 3 things:
+However, **to use the framework in your own app, you need to do 3 things**:

 1. Copy the following lines into your build.gradle.
 After that, you should be able to us TensorflowInferenceInterface freely.

 ```